Set actions/checkout fetch-depth: 0 vs 1 vs 2 in GitHub Actions

-Let `actions/checkout` fetch only the commit under test (its default `fetch-depth: 1`) instead of the whole git history, and reach for `fetch-depth: 0` only when a job genuinely needs history.
+Speed up GitHub Actions checkout and reduce network transfer by letting `actions/checkout` fetch only the commit under test (its default `fetch-depth: 1`) instead of the whole git history.
+Reach for `fetch-depth: 0` only when a job genuinely needs history.

 Do this

 actions/checkout runs at its default depth of 1, a single commit, for the vast majority of jobs.
 When a job needs the PR diff, fetch-depth: 2 is enough.
-Full history (fetch-depth: 0) is reserved for the specific jobs that actually need it: release-notes generation, git blame, or tools that walk tags.1
+Full history (fetch-depth: 0) is reserved for the specific jobs that actually need it: release-notes generation, git blame, or tools that walk tags.
+On a large monorepo where checkout itself is the bottleneck, depth is the first lever but not the last: a cone-mode sparse-checkout limits the working tree to the directories a job actually builds, and filter: blob:none makes a blobless clone that downloads a file's contents only when something reads it.123

 # Most jobs: the default fetches only the commit under test